montest/montest.github.io/_pages/resume.md

 ## Professional Experience
 <!-- ====== -->

-* Machine Learning Data Scientist at Talkwalker, Luxembourg, from May 2021.
+* Senior Machine Learning Researcher at Talkwalker, Luxembourg, from May 2021.
   I am using Deep Learning models in order to solve NLP related problems.
 Here are some examples of my projects:
     * Training classifiers using pre-trained multilingual transformers models.
     * Active Learning based training.